MCT-master/mct-master.github.io/_posts_draft/2022-03-22-josephcl-osc-sonic-pi.md

 # Using Sonic Pi

+# Video Demo

+<iframe src="https://drive.google.com/file/d/1FJJFYK3K052NsskuUDCboQvvTRdLcoeW/preview" width="640" height="480" allow="autoplay"></iframe>

 # Files

-You can view the jupyter notebook we used to create out data set, train our regressor, and send OSC data to Sonic Pi [here]().
-Our Sonic Pi file that was used to generate sound can be found [here]().
-Finally, our data set can be found [here]().
+You can view the jupyter notebook we used to create out data set [here](https://github.com/jpclemente97/SonicPiOscDemo/blob/main/Dataset%20Creation.ipynb).

+The python file we used to train our regressor and send OSC data to Sonic Pi can be found [here](https://github.com/jpclemente97/SonicPiOscDemo/blob/main/amen_control.py).

+Our Sonic Pi file that was used can be found [here](https://github.com/jpclemente97/SonicPiOscDemo/blob/main/amen_control.rb).

+Finally, our data set can be found [here](https://github.com/jpclemente97/SonicPiOscDemo/blob/main/data.csv).